 Come On Sioux Falls!
 Stop Helping Criminals, Lock Your Car!
+[OPINION]

 No, that time or place never existed.
 If you can't take care of your stuff it does not mean that Sioux Falls is becoming a real-life Gotham City, it means you are careless.

-Wishing for fewer 'bad guys' isn't going to stop some drunk goofball from getting in your car and driving away while you get a gas station cappuccino.
+Wishing for fewer 'bad guys' isn't going to stop some drunk goofball from getting in your car and driving away while you get a gas station cappuccino on a cold day.
 Declaring that "if people raised their kids better this wouldn't happen" won't stop a sticky-fingered dumdum from reaching into your car and swiping your wallet.

 All three of these incidents follow the same pattern.
 The thief was looking for an opportunity to steal something.
 Checking lockers until one was found that wasn't locked.
 Going from car to car in the parking lot in NM and along the street in Sioux Falls doing the same thing.

-Yes, the criminal is responsible for the crime, but its on all of us to take care of ourselves and our property.
+Yes, the criminal is responsible for the crime, but it's on all of us to take care of ourselves and our property.
 That's the first line of defense.
-If you're going to pay hundreds of dollars for a phone or a gun, or thousands of dollars for a car, it just makes sense protect your property.
+If you're going to pay hundreds of dollars for a phone or a gun, or thousands of dollars for a car, it just makes sense to protect your property.
 Lock your house and cars and don't leave valuables unattended in plain sight.
 Nobody is in that big of a hurry.